Rasmusaj2/rProx/README.md

 ### Core Plugin Configuration

-rProx comes with 7 inbuilt plugins for basic tooling, such as the stat commands mentioned previously, nametagStats, antiAfk, lobbyFishing & a daily reward handler
+rProx comes with 7 inbuilt plugins for basic tooling, such as the stat commands mentioned previously, nametagStats, antiAfk, lobbyFishing, partyTeams & a daily reward handler

 Configuration for these are set in [`config.json`](config.json) section called `builtInPlugins` - This section also works for configuration for external plugins, but the tooling for this is uncomplete.